spree/spree/README.md

 **Ideally my goal is for this to be integrated, replacing spree’s increasingly tired current frontend.** Or at least becoming a viable drop-in alternative.
 It has several large advantages:

 - Fully responsive - Mobile, tablet and desktop.
 With custom grids for each, collapsing elements, and full retina display support.
 Current spree only goes half way.
-- Just 36 lines of custom SCSS, replacing 1328 lines of undocumented spree CSS.
+- Just 39 lines of custom SCSS, replacing 1328 lines of undocumented spree CSS.
 Plus most of these lines only add some visual style to the header and footer and can be removed.
-- As it’s SCSS powered the entire frontend can be easily customized: colours, grid, spacing, etc, by just overriding [variables from bootstrap]() - giving a custom store design in minutes.
+- The entire frontend can be easily customized: colours, grid, spacing, etc, by just overriding [variables from bootstrap]() - giving a custom store design in minutes.
 - Bootstrap has some of the most [robust documentation](http://getbootstrap.com/css) of any framework, and a hugely active community.
 As this port uses only default bootstrap it means that entire spree frontend layout is documented by default.
-- Sites like [bootswatch](http://bootswatch.com) allow for one-file bootstrap drop-in spree themes, which is currently totally impractical.
+- Sites like [bootswatch](http://bootswatch.com) allow for one-file bootstrap drop-in spree themes.
 - Lots of [spree community will for bootstrap](https://groups.google.com/forum/#!searchin/spree-user/bootstrap/spree-user/B17492QdnGA/AF9vEzRzf4cJ).
 - Though this uses ‘full bootstrap’ for simplicity, you can remove the unused SCSS components you don’t require for minimal file sizes.